 You know that fish is good for you.
 Seafood of all varieties is high in protein and B vitamins and low in saturated fat, making it a smart substitute for red meat.
 It’s also the best source of heart- and brain-health-promoting omega-3 fatty acids DHA and EPA, which reduce inflammation, and it’s a helpful part of a healthy-weight diet.
-Still, while you may try to get in the recommended minimum of eight ounces of seafood every week (that’s two servings), news reports about pollutants and concerns about environmental sustainability may leave you confused about how much and what kinds of fish you should be eating—or if you’re better off skipping it altogether.
+Still, while you may try to get in the recommended minimum of 8 ounces of seafood every week (that’s two servings), news reports about pollutants like mercury and concerns about environmental sustainability may leave you confused about how much and what kinds of fish you should be eating—or if you’re better off skipping it altogether.

 Agencies ranging from the American Heart Association to the National Academy of Sciences to the World Health Organization agree that the benefits of seafood far outweigh any health risks, and we agree.
 However, “while many types of fish can be healthy choices,” says Marilyn Majchrzak, M.S., R.D.N., Canyon Ranch’s corporate food development director, “there are a few things to consider.
 As always, it helps to be an informed consumer, so you can make the most nutritious, safe and environmentally friendly decisions.”

 Here, we answer some of the most common questions about seafood so you can confidently make it a part of your wellness plan.

 Q: I’m concerned about mercury and other toxins in fish.
 How much seafood is safe?

 A: This depends on your age and gender, but no matter what, you’ll need to choose wisely to limit your exposure to pollutants such as mercury, which accumulates in the flesh of fish, and polychlorinated biphenyls (PCBs), which build up in fish fat and skin.